Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Simulation

 \section{Simulation}

 }

 In this simulation, we demonstrate our aging curve estimation approach with multiple imputation, and evaluate how different types of player dropouts affect the curve.
 There are three steps to our simulation.
-First, we fit a model for the performance-age relationship and utilize its output to generate fictional careers for baseball players.
+First, we fit a model for the performance-age relationship and use its output to generate reasonable careers for baseball players.
+For computational simplicity, we consider a mixed-effects model that assumes the same aging curve for all players and allowing for a random shift across players.
 Next, we generate missing data by dropping players from the full dataset based on different criteria, and examine how the missingness affects the original aging curve obtained from fully observed data.
-Finally, we apply multiple imputation to obtain completed datasets and assess how close the imputed aging curves are to the true curve.
+Finally, we apply multiple imputation to obtain completed datasets and assess how close the imputed aging curves are to the true curve based on fully observed data.

 \hypertarget{generating-player-careers}{